 Google Play Services works behind the scenes to connect all your apps, Google services, and Android.
 If there is an issue with Google Play Services on your phone, it can cause apps on your phone to freeze or crash.
 You can try resetting Google Play Services on your Android to see if that helps.

 Step 1: Open the Settings app and navigate to Apps.
 Scroll through the list to find and tap on Google Play services.

 Step 2: Go to Storage and tap the Manage storage option at the bottom.

 Step 3: Tap the Clear All Data button.

 Wait for the process to finish and see if Messenger works fine now.

-If nothing works, then you can consider switching to its lighter version called Messenger Lite, especially if you’re using an old Phone or one with very little free storage space.
-The Messenger Lite app is a stripped-down version of the Messenger app that is less demanding in memory usage and offers almost every important feature required.
+If all previous solutions prove ineffective, you can consider switching to Messenger Lite, particularly if you’re using an old or low-end device.
+Messenger Lite is a stripped-down version of the Messenger app that is less demanding in memory usage and offers almost every important feature required.